 Because, In 1970 Freddie Mercury, Roger Taylor, Brian May and Mike Grose form a band called Queen.
-(Mike Grose is probably a name many people don’t recognise, but he was a friend of Roger Taylors but more importantly he had a van and a Marshall Amplifier.
+Mike Grose is probably a name many people don’t recognise, but he was a friend of Roger Taylors but more importantly he had a van and a Marshall Amplifier.
 Mike was the bassist from April to August 1970 and played Queen’s first 3 gigs, two in Truro and one in Imperial College London.

 You may ask, Why is Queen called Queen?
-The name ‘Queen’ was Freddie’s idea because it sounded so regal but Roger and Brian didn’t like it and other names like ‘Grand Dance’ and ‘The Rich Kids’ were pandered around.
+The name ‘Queen’ was all Freddie’s idea because it sounded so regal but Roger and Brian didn’t like it and other names like ‘Grand Dance’ and ‘The Rich Kids’ were pandered around.

 Queen spent much of their early time together rehearsing and trying out new things – many of these rehersals took place in lecture theatres Imperial College.
 In Rogers home town of Truro an opportunity arose for Queen to play at a charity event in Truro City hall – it should have been Smile but since Smile had broken up – Queen would play.
 So, on 27th of June 1970, Queen played their first gig, opening with a song from Freddies Wreckage days called ‘Stone Cold Crazy’.

-However, all would not go well for Queen, as Mike decided to leave – enter Barry Mitchell as Queens second bass player.
+However, all would not go well for Queen, as Mike Grose decided to leave – enter Barry Mitchell as Queens second bass player.
 By the end of 1970, Queens fortunes had settled down somewhat and they even played the Cavern Club in Merseyside – as made famous by the Beatles.
 (Mike Grose died on March 6th 2019.)

-Even with the growing success of the band, January 1971 saw Barry leave Queen and like Mike, he felt he need to earn more money.
-After Barry Mitchell left Queen without a bassist they auditioned another bass player called Doug, who decided to attempt to steal the show – however, Queen decided they didn’t need his services within 24 hours of the audience.
+Even with the growing success of the band, January 1971 saw Barry Mitchell leave Queen and like Mike Grose, Barry felt he need to earn more money.
+After Barry Mitchell left Queen without a bassist they auditioned another bass player called Doug Bogie, who decided to attempt to steal the show – however, Queen decided they didn’t need his services within 24 hours of the audition.
 Queen were going through bass players at a rate of about 1 a week and at times this dampened spirits in the Queen camp.

 A friend of Queen introduced a young bass player to the group, his name was John Deacon … who wasn’t in any band.
 So Queen quickly arranged an audition for John and took him on as bass player – Queen is now complete, ready to take their place in Rock history.